devotional

 devotional waiting Moses

-You're Not Enough — The Lie That Quietly Replaces Grace with Grind
+You're Not Enough — The Lie That Sounds Like Humility and Produces Burnout

 Devotional

-You're Not Enough — The Lie That Quietly Replaces Grace with Grind
+You're Not Enough — The Lie That Sounds Like Humility and Produces Burnout

 You're not smart enough, spiritual enough, talented enough, healed enough, together enough.
 The voice never stops.
 And it sounds holy — like humility, like self-awareness, like wisdom.
-But it's not.
-It's the most dangerous lie in this entire series, because it's the one you've been confusing with the truth.
+It isn't.
+It's the lie you've been confusing with the truth, and it's the one that keeps good people stalled at the edge of their calling for decades.

 devotional lies identity

-God Won't Forgive That — The Lie Hiding Behind the Scariest Verse in the Bible
+God Won't Forgive That — The Lie Hiding Behind Mark 3:29

 Devotional

-God Won't Forgive That — The Lie Hiding Behind the Scariest Verse in the Bible
+God Won't Forgive That — The Lie Hiding Behind Mark 3:29

 devotional lies unforgivable sin